 You can drill down from within the Answer Explorer view in a Liveboard.
 This allows you to use the back button to go back one step at a time, and to see the Answer fill your screen.

-To present a Liveboard, click the More icon at the top right corner of the Liveboard, and select Present.
+To present a Liveboard, click the More icon at the upper-right corner of the Liveboard, and select Present.

-To download a Liveboard, click the More icon at the top right corner of the Liveboard, and select Download as PDF.
+To download a Liveboard, click the More icon at the upper-right corner of the Liveboard, and select Download as PDF.
 You can download the whole Liveboard, or just certain visualizations.

-To export a scriptable file, click the More icon at the top right corner of the Liveboard, and select Export TML.
-You can export Liveboard and the underlying data source, or worksheet, or just the Liveboard.
+To export a TML file, select the More icon at the upper-right corner of the Liveboard, and select Export TML.
+You can export Liveboard and the underlying data source, or Worksheet, or just the Liveboard.

 |If you do not see the option to download the Liveboard as a PDF, your company may have removed the Liveboard download option.
 If you would like to download Liveboards, contact your ThoughtSpot administrator.|

 You can share Liveboards and Answers with other ThoughtSpot users and groups, and send them a notification email.
 See the following video for details.